jing1tian/franky/README.md

 franky.IncompatibleVersionException: libfranka: Incompatible library version (server version: 5, library version: 9)
 ```
 then your Franka robot is either not on the most recent firmware version or you are using the older Franka Panda model.
-In any case, it's no big deal; just check [here](https://frankaemika.github.io/docs/compatibility.html) which libfranka version you need and follow our [instructions](installing-frankly) to install the appropriate Franky wheels.
+In any case, it's no big deal; just check [here](https://frankaemika.github.io/docs/compatibility.html) which libfranka version you need and follow our [instructions](installing-frankly) to install the appropriate franky wheels.

 ## <a id="setup" /> ⚙️ Setup

-To install Franky, you have to follow three steps:
+To install franky, you have to follow three steps:

 1. Ensure that you are using a realtime kernel
 2. Ensure that the executing user has permission to run real-time applications
-3. Install Franky via pip or build it from source
+3. Install franky via pip or build it from source

 ### Installing a real-time kernel

-In order for Franky to function properly, it requires the underlying OS to use a realtime kernel.
+In order for franky to function properly, it requires the underlying OS to use a realtime kernel.
 Otherwise, you might see `communication_constrains_violation` errors.

 To check whether your system is currently using a real-time kernel, type `uname -a`.